Aaron-Bopp/TIM/40_Evergreens/The internet allows niche topics to flourish.md

 It has also allowed for a culture shift, where previously niche topics like [[Dungeons and Dragons| DnD]] can gain a wider audience, and thus gain a larger player base.

-[[Tiktok]] and it's algorithm based method of delivering content allows people to easily connect to people with similar interests to them.
+[[Tiktok]] and it's algorithm based method of delivering content allows people to easily connect to people with similar interests to them: [[Tiktok creates a false sense of unbreakable, expansive, and influential communites]]

-#TO/TEND/CONCEPTUALIZE [We're Thinking About Facebook Wrong - YouTube](https://www.youtube.com/watch?v=EJtNmd1kV44) connection
+#TO/EXPLORE/WATCH [We're Thinking About Facebook Wrong - YouTube](https://www.youtube.com/watch?v=EJtNmd1kV44) connection

 ### <hr class="footnote"/>

 **Status**:: #EVER/SPROUT